jonseymour/sudoku/README.md

 does not produce a contradiction, then the speculatively determined solution is not unique and therefore the original puzzle does not have a unique completion.

+##Coloring Conflict
+When a value is found that is restricted to a pair of cells within a group then if one cell contains the value, the other one must not and vice versa.
+We note this by coloring one cell with an 'on' color and the other cell with an 'off' color.
+Furthermore, if cells 'a' and 'b' are in coloring network and 'b' and 'c' are in a coloring network, then 'a', 'b' and 'c' must be in the same coloring network and 'a' and 'c' must be the same color.

+As each pair is discovered we create, extend or merge the coloring networks associated with each member of the pair and also extend the neighbourhood of each color.
+If we ever discover a non-empty intersection between the neighbourhoods of each color, then we can exclude the value from the cells in the intersection since a given cell can't simultaneously be both on and off.

 #BUILDING
 Install the golang tool chain for your host, then run: